tsmith512/blogpost-email/README.md

 - `autoArchive()` can run hourly (or less frequently, honestly).
 - `batchIncoming()` must run very frequently.
 I chose 5 minutes instead of 1 so that it wouldn't start again before the last execution has finished.
+  - Google Apps Scripts will timeout and abort at five minutes, although I haven't hit that limitation.

 ## Declare a Reset, then Profit